Collecting Date Type Sets

 This Paper Money Grading (PMG) feature displays a comprehensive collection of South African Reserve Bank banknotes from 1961 to 1990.
 It is the only complete set known and is in the collection of WCNS member Adrian Jordi.

 The high-grade set, consisting of 58 notes, won the Best Presented Set award.
-Visit the high-quality slide show, courtesy of PMG, to see all the notes that earned him the top spot.
+Visit the high-quality slide show, courtesy of PMG, to see all the notes that earned it the top spot.

 Featured Coin Designer